 Avon CEO steps down as sale to Natura closes

-The sale of Avon Products to Natura &Co Holding will close on Friday, beginning the next chapter in Avon's 130-year history.
+The sale of Avon Products to Natura & Co will close on Friday, beginning the next chapter in Avon's 130-year history.

 Continue Reading Below